"The Darkling Thrush" by Thomas Hardy

 A. The poem is set on a cold, gloomy winter evening at the end of the nineteenth century.

 Q3.
-What does the word “Darkling” mean?
+What does the word “Darkling” mean in the poem “The Darkling Thrush” by Thomas Hardy?

 A. “Darkling” means something happening in the dark or at twilight, symbolizing sadness and despair.